mailsac/mailsac-examples/services/forwarding/forwarding.rst

-A :ref:`Catch-All email address <doc_catchall>` can receive all the mail for a custom domain, and optionally forward it to another address or service ( Webhook, Websocket, or Slack Webhook).
+A :ref:`Catch-All email address <doc_catchall>` can receive all the mail for a custom domain, and optionally forward it to another address or service ( Webhook, WebSocket, or Slack Webhook).
 A Catch-All address is a private address in the format `*@example.com`.

 A Catch-All email address can be configured by selecting `Manage Domains`_ from